chiaweh2/cefi-cookbook/content/data_access/access_erddap/python_get_gliders.md

 ```{code-cell} ipython3
 ds_transect = ds.where(ds['depth (m)'].notnull(),drop=True)   # only preserve the profile related data
 ```
+The original dataset structure is
 ```{code-cell} ipython3
 ds
 ```
+After the `.where` filtering, the dataset structure becomes
 ```{code-cell} ipython3
 ds_transect
 ```